General Education / Liberal Studies

 - Conceive and defend alternative hypotheses and viewpoints; offer and explain reasons for provisionally rejecting or accepting them.

-b) Goal Two: Students will apply qualitative, quantitative, and/or analytical reasoning.
+Goal 2: Students will apply qualitative, quantitative, and/or analytical reasoning.

 - Read with comprehension and critically interpret written work in discipline-specific contexts.